lbcosta/rick-morty-react-app/README.md

 > In April 2018, I took a coding challenge for a job interview at CSI Group.
 The following text was sent to me by e-mail and describes the challenge.

+> In August 2019, I decided to redo the entire challenge just for fun (and to see how much I evolved in React)

 ---

 ### General Objective: